If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 Can You Increase or Decrease Cruise Gratuities?

-Cruise lines are usually happy for guests to increase the gratuities they pay.
+Cruise lines are usually happy for guests to increase the gratuities they pay for obvious reasons.

 Decreasing the amount can be a little more difficult.